Director: Michael Moore

 The head of the National Rifle Association (NRA), Charlton Heston, gives an example of how not to do an interview.
 From his organisation's perspective it looks likely to have been a mistake agreeing to be interviewed (given Michael Moore's different agenda).
 Also of note is the successful tactic of Moore in being a card carrying member of the NRA – as this may have helped get access to what this organisation was doing.
 Score=3/5

 Persuasiveness of the movie: Since the movie goes into the issues with some breadth and depth it has some persuasiveness.
 But the style of the director (he has a strong agenda and quirky style) may mean that this is seen as a rather idiosyncratic documentary.
 Score=3/5

 Engagement and cinematic quality: Reasonably engaging but rather grim but some black comedy moments.
 The approach seems fairly chaotic at times – and it does not seem to be very well thematically integrated.
 Overall it didn't seem as well done as his more recent movie “Sicko”.
 Score=3/5

 Questions for discussion:

-- Extra information is on the DVD that may be of interest to some viewers.
+- The DVD has various material including interviews with the Director that may be of some interest to viewers.

 - The trailer can be seen on YouTube - found here